thoughtp0lice/my_docs/src/prompts/cot_translation.md

 Step 2 - You will describe the behaviors of the C++ program with a prefix that says "Program description:".
 Please make sure your description is as detailed as possible.

-Step 3 - You will explain step by step to the user how you will translate this C++ program to Rust.
+Step 3 - You will explain step-by-step to the user how you will translate this C++ program to Rust.
 Your explanation also need to be as detailed as possible.  a Put this after prefix: "Translation steps:".

+Step 4 - The user will check your program description and step-by-step plan to ensure your plan is sound and correct.

-Step 4 - Finally, You will give the translated rust code, put your program within code delimiters, for example:
+Step 5 - Finally, if the user approves your translation steps.
+You will give the line-by-line rust code translation.
+The code your provide must be complete and compilable.
+Do not provide a simplified program, a partially written program, or just general instructions.
+Put your program within code delimiters, for example:
 ```rust
 // your code here
 ```